 9.1.2 One (1) 12-volt battery only (no 16-volt batteries).

 9.1.3 Voltage converters are not allowed.

 9.1.4 All battery posts must be securely covered.

 9.2.1 Must utilize OEM distributor and ignition.
 Stock-appearing coils, coil covers and modules only.
+Square coil covers are not allowed.
 Multiple spark ignitions are not allowed.
+GM external coils are not allowed.
 All ignition parts must remain out of the reach of the driver.